 Espresso is a special form of thick coffee which was originated in Italy.
 It’s a very condensed and creamy beverage made with finely ground coffee and a little amount of water.
 According to coffeepidia.com, the finely ground coffee beans makes the espresso distinct from a usual cup of coffee.

 This coffee is brewed by an Espresso machine and each serve of coffee is called “Shot”.
 The machine provides proper pressure to make a perfect shot.
 Moreover, This type of coffee is ideal for making lattes, cappuccinos, and ristretto.
+For starter baristas, it is good that there is a device to make espresso under $500.

 What is the Coffee machine’s Coffee?